This tutorial covers the following topics:

 How to enable Google PageSpeed?

 You can enable Google PageSpeed from the SuperCacher tool in your cPanel.
-There, you need to turn the module on, from the Google PageSpeed tab:
+There, you need to turn the module on from the Google PageSpeed section:

-Next, switch PageSpeed on by clicking on the button next to the desired domain name:
+Next, switch PageSpeed on by clicking the On/Off toggle button next to the desired domain name.

 How to flush Google PageSpeed cache?